-21.3 HDFS
+21.3 HDFS - Hadoop Distributed File System

 Optimized for batch operations (computations on large data sets) rather than interactive.
 HDFS uses mirroring concept for Fault Tolerance (unlike RAID).
-This File System assumes write once read many based approach.
+This File System assumes write once read many (WORM) based approach where once data is produced it does not change, new data is appended.
 Once modified using a batch operation the data is not changed frequently.
 Moving computation to the data is the conventional approach for operations since the computations are on huge amounts of data.

 Meta data is separated from the actual data and stored at separate nodes like other high performance File Systems.
 The location of the replicas is also available at the meta data nodes.
+Since this is optimized for large writes, data blocks are stored in large chunks.
+Large block size would mean fewer seeks.
 Block size and replication factor is configurable in HDFS.
 Default replication factor is 3 and block size is large compared to interactive File Systems.